Better Business by Design

 Everything is connected — Most of it is underdesigned.
 Complex systems behave in ways that simple models can't predict.

-Design-led — These problems can't be solved by analysis alone.
-Design thinking explores before it decides — the discomfort is where clarity comes from.
+Design Thinking - Most business design problems can't be solved by analysis alone.
+Design thinking explores before it decides — and the discomfort of that process is where genuine clarity comes from.

 Time, pace, and tempo — Organisations operate at multiple speeds.
 The design challenge is running fast and slow simultaneously — and changing gear when conditions shift.